kovasb/session/README.md

 Session reduces the complexity of producing and delivering these results.

 Session lives natively on the web, minimizing friction for creating and delivering web content.
-Because session is also a database, it can be queried or plugged into a messsaging system.
+Because session is also a database, it can be queried or plugged into a messaging system.
 Compute and publish.

 Beyond creating specific results, Session manages their history.